 But the best promotional videos all have a few things in common—They hook you quickly, draw you in, and deliver a clear message.
-That’s what sets promo videos apart from informational and other types of videos.
+That’s what sets promo videos apart from informational and other videos.
 There are endless ways to execute those features, and that’s where it gets fun!

 Video ads have also surpassed image-only ads in terms of effectiveness.
-According to Databox, almost 60% of marketers said video tends to drive more engagement.
+According to Databox, almost 60% of marketers said video promo tends to drive more engagement.

 Whichever way you slice it, there has never been a better time to invest in video marketing than now!

 If you feel like you need a bit of background in video marketing before we get to the examples, check out Video Marketing 101, our complete guide to everything you need to know about promotional videos.